hpdobrica/digital-garden-public/Docker Port Mapping.md

 date : 07-11-2021
 ---

-[[Docker]] provides us a way to map ports of a container to ports of the host (`docker run -p 9000:80 nginx`) .
+[[Public/Docker]] provides us a way to map ports of a container to ports of the host (`docker run -p 9000:80 nginx`) .
 This will make sure that any traffic that reaches host on the port 8080, will be forwarded to our container on port 80.

 Docker accomplishes this with iptables, by setting a rule like this: